evoldoers/biomake/README.md

 - `-Q sge` uses [Sun Grid Engine](https://en.wikipedia.org/wiki/Oracle_Grid_Engine)
 - `-Q pbs` uses [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System)
 - `-Q slurm` uses [SLURM](https://slurm.schedmd.com/)
+- `-Q test` just runs the jobs synchronously.
+Used for testing purposes only

 For Sun Grid Engine, PBS and SLURM, the paths to the relevant job control executables, and any arguments to those executables (such as the name of the queue that jobs should be run on), can be controlled using various command-line arguments.